trendhim/aftership-sdk-go/README.md

 ## Introduction:

 [AfterShip](https://aftership.com) provides an API to Track & Notify of shipments from hundreds of couriers worldwide.
-Aftership-SDK-GoLang is a SDK to develop Apps using Aftership API in go-lang.
+Aftership-SDK-GoLang is a SDK to develop Apps using [Aftership API v4](https://docs.aftership.com/api/4) in go-lang.
 All endpoints including couriers, tracking, last checkpoint and notification are supported.

 You will need to create an account at [AfterShip](https://aftership.com) and obtain an API key first to access Aftership APIs using aftership-go SDK.